What camera and lenses do you use?

 Here they are in no particular order:

-The Creative Family: How to Encourage Imagination and Nurture Family Connections by Amanda Soule The Underground History of American Education: A School Teacher’s Intimate Investigation into the Problem of Modern Schooling by John Taylor Gatto Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling by John Taylor Gatto A Child’s Work: The Importance of Fantasy Play by Vivian Paley Beyond the Rainbow Bridge: Nurturing our Children from Birth to Seven by Barbara Patterson A Waldorf Education: A Family Guide by Pamela Fenner All Year Round by Ann Druitt I Love Dirt!: 52 Activities to Help You and Your Kids Discover the Wonders of Nature by Jennifer Ward Young at Art: Teaching Toddlers Self Expression, Problem-Solving Skills, an Appreciation for Art by Susan Striker [amazon_image id="0984124608" link="true" target="_blank" size="medium" ]Steady Days: A Journey Towards Intentional, Professional Motherhood by Jamie Martin [/amazon_image]The Unschooling Unmanual by Nanda Van Gestel, Jan Hunt, Daniel Quinn and Rue Kream how children learn Learning All The Time Homeschooling: The Early Years: Your Complete Guide to Successfully Homeschooling the 3- to 8- Year-Old Child The Busy Family’s Guide to Volunteering: Doing Good Together
+How children fail The Underground History of American Education: A School Teacher’s Intimate Investigation into the Problem of Modern Schooling by John Taylor Gatto Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling by John Taylor Gatto A Child’s Work: The Importance of Fantasy Play by Vivian Paley Beyond the Rainbow Bridge: Nurturing our Children from Birth to Seven by Barbara Patterson A Waldorf Education: A Family Guide by Pamela Fenner All Year Round by Ann Druitt I Love Dirt!: 52 Activities to Help You and Your Kids Discover the Wonders of Nature by Jennifer Ward Young at Art: Teaching Toddlers Self Expression, Problem-Solving Skills, an Appreciation for Art by Susan Striker [amazon_image id="0984124608" link="true" target="_blank" size="medium" ]Steady Days: A Journey Towards Intentional, Professional Motherhood by Jamie Martin [/amazon_image]The Unschooling Unmanual by Nanda Van Gestel, Jan Hunt, Daniel Quinn and Rue Kream how children learn Learning All The Time Homeschooling: The Early Years: Your Complete Guide to Successfully Homeschooling the 3- to 8- Year-Old Child The Busy Family’s Guide to Volunteering: Doing Good Together

 I’m new to sewing.
 Where should I start?